 Brenda Finn

-As a birth doula, Brenda is passionate and inspired to empower other women to have the birth of their dreams without judgement or coercion – with unconditional love and support.
+Brenda is passionate and inspired to empower other women to have the birth of their dreams, without judgement or coercion, and with unconditional love and support.
 She brings a wealth of experience and unerring kindness to every situation.
 Brenda believes with all her heart that it is both an honor and a privilege to be invited into the life of a family and to share in some of their most precious moments.

 Brenda’s journey to becoming a doula started with the birth of her daughter, born via cesarean section.
 This birth experience, so different from what she had envisioned, inspired her to learn more and find a way to do it differently for her next two births.
 She went on to have a vaginal birth after cesarean with the help of a doula and finally a home birth with her 3rd child.
 These experiences altered her life and led her to doula service.

 After her children arrived, Brenda became heavily involved in the parenting community.
 She served as a leader in the local Attachment Parenting International (API) group, and an active member of both ICAN (Internal Cesarean Awareness Network) and LLL (La Leche League).
-She also became a DONA certified birth doula and began her practice.
-Brenda and her doula partner attended 50 births between 2007 and 2010.
-Brenda then left the doula world for a few years as the needs of her family and software development career took over.
-She has now resumed her work as a doula (this time certifying with Somatic Arts & Sciences Institute - Madriella) and finds herself more nourished than ever by it.
+In 2007, she became a DONA-certified birth doula and began her practice.
+Brenda left the doula world for a few years in 2010 as the needs of her family and software development career took over.
+She resumed her work as a doula (re-certifying with Somatic Arts & Sciences Institute - Madriella in 2018.

 Brenda has also had a successful career in IT.
 She grew up in Columbia Maryland and then moved to Virginia to attend James Madison University, where she studied Math and Computer Science.
-Brenda currently lives in Bristow VA with her three children, her husband Paul, his three children and their four furry felines.
+Brenda lives in Bristow, VA, with her children & furry friends.
 In her free time, she enjoys watching movies or playing games with her family, practicing yoga, and cooking healthy meals.
 She describes herself as a certified health food and yoga nut.

 Whitney Reitz

-Whitney brings her extensive training and experience as a certified birth doula, licensed massage therapist, and mother of three to each client, whether supporting labor and delivery or offering prenatal and postpartum massage.
-Whitney is certified as a birth doula by DONA international and in pregnancy, labor, and postpartum massage by Claire Marie Miller, a preeminent practitioner in the U.S. and creator of the “Nurturing the Mother” protocols.
-For Whitney, the magic of pregnancy, birth, and infant development never cease to amaze and fascinate her.
+Whitney brings her training and experience as a birth doula, mother of three, and grandmother of three to each client when tending to a mom in labor.
+She says the magic of pregnancy, birth, and infant development never ceases to amaze and fascinate her.
 Whenever she supports a new mom, Whitney feels honored to participate and offer her loving heart and hands to those who need her service.

 A lover of languages, Whitney speaks English, Russian, French, Norwegian, Swedish, and a bit of Spanish and German.
-Whitney lives in Fairfax, VA.
-When she isn’t working, you can find her reading, building jigsaw puzzles, hiking, practicing yoga, knitting, or playing classical piano.
-She lives quietly, savoring the richness and beauty in each day.
+Whitney lives in Fairfax, VA, with her children.
+When she isn’t at work, you can find her reading, hiking, rowing, practicing Tae Kwon Do (she has a black belt), contra-dancing, crocheting, or playing the piano and singing badly while the rest of the family carries the tune.

 We connected with Brenda and so the bond and trust established was a huge benefit.
 We still consider family.